russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 Now, let's see what we ran for each virtual machine.

-#### Get some information on the Virtual Machine
+#### Get some information on the Virtual Machine (Azure Virtual Machine)

-The first task of the loop gets information about the virtual machine we are currently processing, it does this by making a GET request to the [https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachines/{vmName}/instanceView?api-version=2024-03-01](https://learn.microsoft.com/en-us/rest/api/compute/virtual-machines/instance-view?view=rest-compute-2024-03-01&tabs=HTTP) API endpoint:
+The first task of the loop gets information about the virtual machine we are currently processing, it does this by making a GET request to the [https://management.azure.com/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Compute/virtualMachines/{vmName}/instanceView?api-version=2024-03-01](https://learn.microsoft.com/en-us/rest/api/compute/virtual-machines/instance-view?view=rest-compute-2024-03-01&tabs=HTTP) Azure REST API endpoint:

 ```json
 {